Leo Binz: Early life and education

-Leo Binz was born in Stockton, Illinois, the third child of Michael and Thecla (née Reible) Binz.
+Leo Binz was born on October 31, 1900, in Stockton, Illinois, the third child of Michael and Thecla (née Reible) Binz.
 The family lived on a small farm near the Mississippi River, east of Dubuque, Iowa.
 Following his confirmation, a young Binz declared to Bishop Peter Muldoon, "I'm going to be a bishop!"

-In 1914, he enrolled at Loras College in Dubuque, where he began his preparatory studies for the priesthood.
-He transferred to St. Mary's Seminary in Baltimore, Maryland, in 1918, and there earned a Bachelor of Arts degree (1919) and a Master of Arts degree (1920).
+In 1914, Binz enrolled at Loras College in Dubuque, where he began his preparatory studies for the priesthood.
+He transferred to St. Mary's Seminary in Baltimore, Maryland, in 1918.
+He earned a Bachelor of Arts degree (1919) and a Master of Arts degree (1920) from St. Mary's.

 From 1920 to 1921, Binz studied at the Sulpician Seminary in Washington, D.C.
 He was then sent to continue his studies at the Pontifical North American College in Rome.
-He earned a Doctor of Sacred Theology degree from the Propaganda University (1924) and a Doctor of Philosophy degree from the Pontifical Gregorian University (1926).
+He received a Doctor of Sacred Theology degree from the Propaganda University (1924) and a Doctor of Philosophy degree from the Pontifical Gregorian University (1926).

 Priesthood

-On March 15, 1924, Binz was ordained a priest for the Diocese of Rockford at the Basilica of St. John Lateran.
-From 1924 to 1926, while pursuing his doctoral studies, he taught at the North American College.
-He then returned to Illinois, where his first assignment was as a curate at St. Mary's Church in Sterling.
-He was appointed secretary to Bishop Edward Francis Hoban in 1928, and served as chancellor of the diocese from 1929 to 1932.
-He then served as a pastor in Cherry Valley, Rockford, and Belvidere.
+On March 15, 1924, Binz was ordained a priest for the Diocese of Rockford at the Basilica of St. John Lateran in Rome by Archbishop Giuseppe Palica.
+From 1924 to 1926, while pursuing his doctoral studies in Rome, he taught at the North American College.

+After returning to Illinois, the diocese assigned Binz as a curate at St. Mary's Parish in Sterling.
+Bishop Edward Francis Hoban appointed him as his secretary in 1928, and as chancellor of the diocese In 1932.
+Binz was reassigned in 1932, serving as pastor in parishes in Cherry Valley, Rockford, and Belvidere, Illinois.

-Binz was named a papal chamberlain in 1934, and raised to the rank of domestic prelate in 1939.
-From 1936 to 1942, he served as secretary to Archbishop Amleto Giovanni Cicognani, the Apostolic Delegate to the United States.
+The Vatican elevated Binz to the rank of papal chamberlain in 1934 and domestic prelate in 1939.
+From 1936 to 1942, he served in Washington D.C. as secretary to Archbishop Amleto Giovanni Cicognani, the apostolic delegate to the United States.
+While working for Cicognani, Binz was sent to Dubuque to investigate the financial mismanagement of the Archdiocese of Dubuque by Archbishop Francis Beckman.

 Episcopacy

-Winona
+Bishop of Winona

-On November 21, 1942, Binz was appointed titular bishop of Pinara and coadjutor bishop of the Diocese of Winona, Minnesota, by Pope Pius XII.
-He received his episcopal consecration on the following December 21 from Archbishop Amleto Cicognani, with Bishops Henry Rohlman and Edward Hoban serving as co-consecrators, at St. James Pro-Cathedral in Rockford.
-As coadjutor bishop, he served as apostolic administrator of the diocese under Bishop Francis Martin Kelly, who was in poor health.
-He also established Immaculate Heart of Mary Seminary, centralized all the offices of the diocese, and started the plans for building the first cathedral in Winona.
+On November 21, 1942, Binz was appointed titular bishop of Pinara and coadjutor bishop of Winona by Pope Pius XII.
+He received his episcopal consecration on December 21, 1942, from Cicognani, with Bishops Henry Rohlman and Edward Hoban serving as co-consecrators, at St. James Pro-Cathedral in Rockford.
+As coadjutor bishop, he administered the diocese, as Bishop Francis Martin Kelly was in poor health.
+Binz established Immaculate Heart of Mary Seminary in Winona, centralized all the offices of the diocese, and started the plans for building the first cathedral in Winona.